Elliott Kastner: Jerry Gershwin

 Kastner then teamed up with producer Jerry Gershwin to form Winkast Film Productions, based at Pinewood Studios in Buckinghamshire.
 They wound up making eleven movies together, the first of which was the highly popular Harper (1966) from a novel by Ross Macdonald and directed by Jack Smight.
 The screenplay was written by William Goldman who had been talking to Kastner about a film of Goldman's novel Boys and Girls Together; Goldman suggested that the Ross MacDonald Lew Archer series would make a good movie, and Kastner bought the rights.
 Kastner then got Goldman to write a sequel The Chill, but it was never made.

 Kastner's third film was Kaleidescope (1966), made in England, directed by Smight with Warren Beatty and Susannah York.
 Kastner and Gershwin raised the finance independently, and sold it to a studio, Warner Bros.
 "That was the beginning of producers taking control creatively by self financing", said his stepson Cassian Elwes, who later became a producer himself.

 Winkast then made The Bobo (1968), starring Peter Sellers and his then-wife Britt Ekland, and Sweet November (1968), with Sandy Dennis.
 Both were released through Warners, but Sol Madrid (1968) was released through MGM.

 Sol Madrid was directed by Brian G. Hutton who helmed Kastner and Gershwin's next film, Where Eagles Dare (1968).
 The producer had managed to persuade Alistair MacLean to write an original screenplay as a vehicle for Richard Burton (it was later turned into a novel).
 The movie was a big hit and led to Kastner adapting several other MacLean stories and working with Burton a number of other times.
 Other MacLean adaptations included When Eight Bells Toll (1971), Fear is the Key and Breakheart Pass (1975).

 Less popular was The Night of the Following Day (1969) with Marlon Brando.

 Burton was meant to star in Laughter in the Dark (1969) but was fired during filming and replaced by Nicol Williamson.
 Kastner had involvement in Man on Horseback (1969).

 In the late 1960s Kastner wanted rock star Jim Morrison to play Billy the Kid in a movie adaption of Michael McClure's The Beard.

-Kastner also partnered up with noted producers Alan Ladd, Jr. and Jay Kanter and together they produced the films The Walking Stick, The Severed Head, Tam Lin, Villain (1971), The Nightcomers (1972) (directed by Michael Winner, with Marlon Brando), X Y & Zee (1972) (with Burton's then-wife Elizabeth Taylor) and Fear Is the Key (1972) (from a novel by Alistair MacLean).
+Kastner also partnered with noted producers Alan Ladd, Jr. and Jay Kanter between 1969 and 1972, producing with them the films The Walking Stick, A Severed Head, Tam-Lin, Villain, The Nightcomers (directed by Michael Winner, with Marlon Brando), X Y & Zee (with Burton's then-wife Elizabeth Taylor) and Fear Is the Key (from a novel by Alistair MacLean).